Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/02-using-gmio/perf_profile_aie_gmio.md

 	};
 ```

-In the previous code, there are location constraints `adf::location` for each kernel and their relative constraints for GMIO inputs and GMIO outputs.
-This means when GMIO ports are placed on different columns, performance counters will not run out when profiling all ports with the event API at the same time.
+In the previous code, you assign location constraints (`adf::location`) to each kernel and set relative constraints for GMIO inputs and outputs.
+This setup means that when GMIO ports sit in different columns, performance counters keep working when you profile all ports with the event API simultaneously.

 Next, examine the kernel code `aie/vec_incr.cc`.
-It increments each ``int32`` input by one and additionally outputs the cycle counter of the AI Engine tile.
-Due to the later introduction, this counter can be used to calculate the system throughput.
+It increments each ``int32`` input by one and outputs the AI Engine tile cycle counter.
+You can use this counter to calculate the system throughput later.

 ```cpp
 using namespace adf;